Janissary: Equipment

-During the initial period of formation, Janissaries were expert archers, but they began adopting firearms as soon as such became available during the 1440s.
+During the initial period of formation, Janissaries were expert archers, but they began adopting firearms during the early to mid 1400s.
 The siege of Vienna in 1529 confirmed the reputation of their engineers, e.g. sappers, and miners.
 In melee combat, they used axes and kilijs.
 Originally in peacetime, they could carry only clubs or daggers, unless they served as border troops.
 Turkish yatagan swords were the signature weapon of the Janissaries, almost a symbol of the corps.

 By the early 16th century, the Janissaries were equipped with and were skilled with muskets.
 In particular, they used a massive "trench gun", firing an 80 mm ball, which was "feared by their enemies".
 Janissaries also made extensive use of early grenades and hand cannons, such as the abus gun.
 Pistols were not initially popular, but they became so after the Cretan War (1645–1669).

 Battles

 The Ottoman Empire used Janissaries in all its major campaigns, including the 1453 capture of Constantinople, the defeat of the Mamluk Sultanate of Cairo and wars against Hungary and Austria.
 Janissary troops were always led to the battle by the Sultan himself, and always had a share of the loot.
 The Janissary corps was the only infantry division of the Ottoman army.
-In battle the Janissaries' main mission was to protect the Sultan, using cannon and smaller firearms, and holding the centre of the army against enemy attack during the strategic fake forfeit of Turkish cavalry.
+In battle the Janissaries' main mission was to protect the Sultan, using cannons and smaller firearms, and holding the centre of the army against enemy attack during the strategic fake forfeit of Turkish cavalry.
 The Janissary corps also included smaller expert teams: explosive experts, engineers and technicians, sharpshooters (with arrow and rifle) and sappers who dug tunnels under fortresses, etc.

 Janissaries battling the Knights Hospitaller, who are depicted wearing Eastern Armour. during the Siege of Rhodes in 1522.